-Students may also request a change from S/U or Audit to a letter grade by submitting a letter of recommendation from the course instructor to the Student Records Office by the published last day to withdraw from semester length courses or prior to the published last class day for non-semester length courses.
+Students may request a change from a letter grade to an Audit up to the 12% date (census date) for a course.
+A completed Alternate Grading Option form must be submitted to the Student Records Office by the deadline in order for the desired grading change to take effect.
+After the 12% date, the student must petition the Financial Aid office to change to an Audit.
+In the event that the Audit would result in funding being paid back to an outside source, the petition would be denied.
+Students may also request a change from Audit to a letter grade by submitting a letter of recommendation from the course instructor to the Student Records Office by the published last day to withdraw from semester length courses or prior to the published last class day for non-semester length courses.